Cambridgeshire is at risk from both drought and flood.

 Cambridgeshire is the driest part of Britain, with nationally important chalk streams and highly variable rainfall.
 The Chalk aquifer that supplies 97% of our public water supplies is under unsustainable pressure: over-abstraction means that already it cannot keep our chalk streams running as they should through the year and the pressures of increasing population, economic growth, intensive land management and climate change will only make a bad situation worse.

-The River Cam has lost about half its average natural flow.
-Increasingly frequently, wetlands and chalk streams dry out, while most of the Cam Valley’s rivers are of only ‘moderate’ water quality, as a result of pollution by nutrients and sediment.
-Fish, plants, invertebrates and habitats die, while invasive species thrive, further damaging habitats, blocking rivers and eroding banks.
+The River Cam has already lost about half its average natural flow.
+Increasingly frequently, wetlands and the upper reaches of our chalk streams dry out, while most of the Cam Valley’s rivers are of only ‘moderate’ water quality as a result of pollution by nutrients, sediment and sewage.
+The situation becomes critical in the summer, when high temperatures and low river flows can combine, turning the River Cam into a stangant, smelly soup.

-In winter, the variable rainfall means that at times we have floods, when large quantities of much needed water, which we ought to be storing for use in the summer, rush out to sea.
+In winter, increasingly variable and intense rainfall is causing more frequent flooding.
+This damages homes, businesses and farmland, while a large quantity of much needed water, which we ought to be storing for use in the summer, rushes out to sea, carrying our soil with it.

 Cam Valley Forum is campaigning for an end to over-abstraction and the restoration of naturally healthy rivers: This can be achieved by: